NiteshReddi/Miracle_ECommerce_POC/README.md

 5) Get-Order-Api-Service: This module is used to GET orderDetails.
 Once the Api is called, order details are retrieved from DB.

+6) Update-Order-Api-Service: This module is used to Update orderDetails based on order_Id.
+Once the Api is called, order details are updated in DB based on given Order_Id.

 ## Links

 This example uses the following open source libraries: